Where are all the Aliens? Four Unsettling Explanations to Fermi's Paradox

 And yet...I feel this pendulum has swung too far in the direction of our insignificance.
 We are special.
 Consider this another kind of paradox: we are special because we understand the universe enough to understand we are not special.

-We have used our intelligence and reason to not only open up the wonders of the cosmos but also to give us an idea of how small we are in the big scheme of things.
+We have used our intelligence and reason to open up the wonders of the cosmos and give us an idea of how small we are in the big scheme of things.
 We alone ponder.
 The enigmatic octopus, the loyal canine, the noble elephant, even our clever cousin, the chimpanzee, do not.
 Only we do.
 That's something precious.

 Fermi's Paradox, likewise, hints at the rarity of intelligent life in the cosmos.
 Out of all the species that have lived and died on Earth over the last 3.5 billion years, we are the only ones to have evolved intelligent enough to create an advanced technological civilization.

 That means it's spectacularly rare even here on our own lush, verdant orb, never mind elsewhere.

 Still, I'm amazed.
 What a profound wonder that the universe produced sentient beings with the ability to reflect upon the nature of the cosmos that created them!

 Here are enough mysteries and wonder to last a lifetime.

 Maybe other intelligent species exist somewhere, but we'll never know because we are too remote in space and time.
 This means, for all intents and purposes, that we are alone.
 That's the provisional answer to Fermi's Paradox.

 We're alone or should act like it.